-To evaluate the possibility of internal cracks or contamination in transformer bushings, tan 6 test must be performed to detect the dielectric losses of the insulation material, also known as the dissipation factor.
-However, while the current passing through an ideal insulator is totally capacitive (JC), real insulators do not have 100 % purity.
-This means that the current passing through the insulator has also a resistive component (IR), indicating that the insulator has losses which are represented by an 8, c5 being the angle shown in Figure 3.
+To evaluate the possibility of internal cracks or contamination in transformer bushings, tan six tests must be performed to detect the dielectric losses of the insulation material, also known as the dissipation factor.
+However, while the current passing through an ideal insulator is capacitive (JC), real insulators do not have 100 % purity.
+This means that the current passing through the insulation also has a resistive component (IR), indicating that the insulation has losses which are represented by an 8, c5 being the angle shown in Figure 3.

 Resistive current results from impurities or damages in the insulator and the dielectric strength is inversely proportional

 Hence, with the increase of it, the losses will increase as well, meaning that the dielectric strength of the insulator will decrease.